cilliagustin/projectportfolio3/README.md

 The wrong input function is triggered if the entered input is invalid.

 #### Clear function
 The clear function is used thoughout the whole application to clear the screen.
-This uses the os imported module and checks if the operating system is Windows or Lynus and triggers the correct command.
+This uses the os imported module and checks if the operating system is [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) or [Linus](https://en.wikipedia.org/wiki/Linux) and triggers the correct command.

 #### Exit app function
 This function can be triggered at any point in the application.
 In any input, the user can enter "exit" to activate this function.
 When this happens, it displays an inpout that asks the user to confirm they want to exit.